Seravo/audgit/README.md

     *   audgit commit "[message]"
 *   Every time an admin logs into the system the latest entries in the audgit log is shown.
 *   If other admins are logged in while an admin makes an audgit commit, they will all see the audgit entry in their shells (via wall broadcasting).
-*   Audgit is primarly intended to track system configuration changes made to files in the /etc/ directory, but any file can be added, e.g. from /var/spool/cron/crontabs/.
+*   Audgit is primarily intended to track system configuration changes made to files in the /etc/ directory, but any file can be added, e.g. from /var/spool/cron/crontabs/.

 Audgit is built as a wrapper around git.
 This way audgit inherits all the beauty of git.

 *   All audgit entries including the actual files, their metadata and the commit messages are stored in the best version control system the world has ever seen, in the location /audgit/.git/
-*   All files in the working directory /audgit/ reflect their hard-linked equivalients.
+*   All files in the working directory /audgit/ reflect their hard-linked equivalents.
 Any change to the system can be reverted simply by checking out to the working directory the previous version of the file.
 Reverts can be made for individual files or by stepping backwards complete changesets.
 *   The whole history of changes can be viewed and visualized with standard git tools.
 *   All changes are cryptographically linked to each other so the history is immutable.
 Compared with 'git push' to a remote server the history of changes can be made tamper-proof.
 *   All changes can be pushed and pulled from system to system using standard git methods.